elixir-dx/dx/README.md

 ## Special thanks

-This project is sponsored and kindly supported by [Team Engine](https://www.teamengine.co.uk/).
+This project was initially sponsored and kindly supported by [Team Engine](https://www.teamengine.co.uk/).

-If you'd like to join us working on [Dx](https://github.com/elixir-dx/dx) and Refactory as a contractor, please reach out to [@arnodirlam](https://github.com/arnodirlam).